asciimike/mikemcdonald.co/content/blog/2018/09/25/always-bring-a-swimsuit.md

 Of course, you'll need to make sure you've got everything accessible and ready to go.
 When you're running out the door on a last minute trip, if everything isn't in it's proper place, it's likely to be left behind.
+Ironically, this past trip I forgot my ABTC because I ignored my own advice.
+Don't do this!

 Pick a bag that's light enough to carry around, but big enough to keep the essentials above (maybe leave the swimsuit out), and give everything a place.